Pithikos/C-Thread-Pool/README.md

 # C Thread Pool

-This is a minimal but fully functional threadpool that should suffice for most if not all cases.
+This is a minimal but fully functional threadpool implementation.
-The main highlights of the threadpool are:

   * ANCI C and POSIX compliant
   * Number of threads can be chosen on initialisation